Mocking Styles in Testing: Narrow vs Broad

 • Less precise

-• Interaction bugs may slip through
+• Interaction bugs can go unnoticed

 • Lower confidence in side effects